Mr Gale has been a Co-opted Parent Governor since November 2013. He is on the F&GP Committee and is responsible for RE

 Mr DaSilva has been a Local Authority Governor since July 2009.
-He is Joint Vice-Chair with Mrs. Jones-Holt.
+He is Joint Vice-Chair with Ms Richmond.

-He is on the F&GP, PM and Discipline Committees and is also responsible for monitoring Assessment, Pupil Premium and Music.
+He is on the F&GP, Discipline Committees and is also responsible for monitoring Assessment and Pupil Premium.

 Mr Harrison has been a Co-opted Governor since October 2014.
 He is on the SDC Committee and is responsible for monitoring the Key Stage 1 Curriculum.

 Mr Wynn has been a Co-opted Governor since March 2006.
 He is on the SDC and P&P Committees and is responsible for monitoring Numeracy and Early Years.

 Mrs Richmond is joint-Vice chair, alongside Mr Mat Da Silva, of our Governing Body has been a Parent Governor since February 2014.
 She is on the F&GP and Discipline Committees.
 She is responsible for monitoring Literacy and Health & Safety.